pulp-platform/pulp-dsp/README.md

 This repository contains the work in progress of an optimized DSP library for PULP platforms.

-The approach is to create a static library for each custom RISC-V extensions developed for PULP platforms (e.g. IBEX or RISCY, etc.).
+It contains the kernel functions for different ISA extensions of RISC-V being developed for PULP platforms (RV32IM, XPULPV2, etc.).

-Currently it's being developed and tested on Mr.Wolf (fabric controller with IBEX (previous zero-riscy) and cluster with 8 RISCY cores).
+Currently it's being developed and tested on Mr.Wolf (fabric controller (FC) with IBEX (previous zero-riscy), i.e. RV32IM, and cluster with 8 RISCY cores, i.e. RV32IM with XPULPV2 extentions.).

 # List of ISA extensions on PULP